alanpaxton/alanpaxton.github.io/java-benchmarks.md

 Performance analysis shows that for `get()`, fetching into allocated `byte[]` is equally as efficient as any other mechanism.
-Copying out or otherwise using the result is straightforward and efficient.
+Copying out or otherwise using the result on the Java side is straightforward and efficient.
 Using `byte[]` avoids the manual memory management required with direct `nio.ByteBuffer`s, which extra work does not appear to provide any gain.
 A C++ implementation using the `GetRegion` JNI method is probably to be preferred to using `GetCritical` because while their